Public housing in the Australian Capital Territory: Early days

 The rental cost for each cottage was based on the money paid for the construction of each.
 A cap was placed on building costs in each suburb which resulted in the lower paid officials transferring to Canberra being houses in Ainslie, North Ainslie and South Ainslie (now Braddon, Ainslie & Reid).
 The better paid officials moved into Forrest.

 People were encouraged to buy their houses for the cost of construction only and any rent paid was included in the payment.

 Single people transferring to the Territory were housed in Gorman House (females only in the early years), Beauchamp House, Brassey House (now Hotel Brassey), Hotel Acton, Hotel Ainslie (for short time only) and Hotel Kurrajong.

 The Hotel Canberra was the first hostel to be built - in 1925 - to house politicians and even if a workman could afford the tariff he would not be allowed to stay there.
 The Kurrajong followed the next year and the others mentioned earlier with the exception of Gorman House (built 1925) were constructed in 1927.

 The Federal Capital Commission was formed in 1925 to prepare the city for the transfer of public servants and their families.
-The Commission had been preceded by the Federal Capital Advisory Committee which had overseen the commencement of construction of Canberra following the termination of the Walter Burley Griffin's contract.
+The commission had been preceded by the Federal Capital Advisory Committee which had overseen the commencement of construction of Canberra following the termination of the Walter Burley Griffin's contract.

 In May 1925 the FCC decided to create a Social Service Association.
 This plan brought all the Progress Associations under the control of the FCC.
 A meeting was held and a document made that gives us the information about the numbers in each of the settlements and camps.
 Molonglo had a population of 750 and Westlake (Stirling Park) had 700 living in Howie's Settlement, Westlake Cottages and three government single camps.

 The majority of houses constructed for those transferring to Canberra were built by private contractors with some day labour.
 HLB Lasseter was one who worked as a carpenter on the Ainslie cottages.

 In 1927 the government approved construction of 545 government houses and for the first time approved the construction of 110 privately built houses.
-Unfortunately, the following year saw the approval of only 24 private dwellings, due mainly to the looming depression.
-Even government construction was slowing down with only 2 houses under construction by the middle of 1928.
+Unfortunately, the following year saw the approval of only 24 private dwellings, due mainly to the looming Great Depression.
+Even government construction was slowing down with only two houses under construction by the middle of 1928.

 By 1941 there were only 400 privately owned houses in Canberra compared to 1633 government houses and a further 309 government-owned workers' cottages and tenements.
 World War II again brought a halt to housing construction in Canberra and by the end of the war Canberra's housing shortage was estimated at least 500 houses with 600 people on the government housing waiting list.

 Those who were able to find the money to build within the required two-year period had the added problem of rationing of bricks etc.

-In the post World War 2 period many flats were built to help house those in desperate need of accommodation.
+In the post-World War 2 period many flats were built to help house those in desperate need of accommodation.